 Molecular, ionic, covalent and metallic solids; amorphous and crystalline solids; crystal lattices and Unit cells; packing efficiency and imperfections; electrical and magnetic properties.
 Normality, molarity and molality of solutions, vapour pressure of liquid solutions; ideal and non-ideal solutions, colligative proper-ties; abnormality

 Integral as an antiderivative.
 Fundamental integrals involving algebraic, trigonometric, exponential and logarithmic functions.
 Integration by substitution, by parts and by partial fractions.
 Integration using trigonometric identities.
 Integral as a limit of a sum.
 Properties of definite integrals.
 Evaluation of definite integral; Determining areas of the regions bounded by simple curves.

 Position of hydrogen in the periodic table; dihydrogen and hydrides- preparation and properties; water, hydrogen peroxide and heavy water; hydrogen as a fuel.

 Unit 14: Differential Equations

 Ordinary differential equations, their order and degree.
-Formation of differential equation.
-Solutions of differ– ential equations by the method of separation of variables.
-Solution of Homogeneous and linear differential equations, and those of type d2y/dx2= f(x).
+Formation of the differential equation.
+Solutions of differential equations by the method of separation of variables.
+The solution of homogeneous and linear differential equations, and those of type d2y/dx2= f(x).

 Unit 7: S - Block Elements